 And we got a small bowl of the Snake Meat and Fish Maw Soup each.
 Man, it was good, It was the typical Cantonese style soup called geng, based on a flavorful savoury broth and thickened with starch.
 The snake meat tasted just like what I had in China – it was almost like shredded chicken meat but had a very subtle umami sweetness like seafood.
 And the fish maw was soft and delicate.

-The Scallop and Prawn Sautéed with Snap Peas and Assorted Mushrooms featured really large pieces of fresh scallops.
+The Scallop and Prawn Sautéed with Snap Peas and Assorted Mushrooms featured really large pieces of fresh buy tramadol from mexico scallops.
 The combination of different textures on the plate was impeccable.
 The whole dish was simple, light and elegant, a great representation of a typical Cantonese dish.

 The Pea Tips Braised with Dried Scallop and Enoki Mushroom was a favourite one which I tried to make a few times at home, although I only use dried scallop in my version.
 The key to the dish is to make the perfect sauce with the shredded dried scallop and mushrooms and have it all over the vegetable, which is in this case, the pea tips.
 The sauce is more like a gravy called heen, similar to the thickened broth in the snake soup but slightly thicker.
 This time the consistency of the sauce was perfect.

 The abalone flavour in the Stewed E-Fu Noodle in Abalone Sauce was very subtle and whole dish could have used a little bit more seasoning.
 But they nailed the texture of the noodles, which was nicely enhanced by the thin slices of shiitake mushroom in the noodles.